StefansCode/i3/README.md

 - Add buttons for these programms in the i3bars
 - Add the currently open windows to the workspaces in the i3bar
-- add volume zu i3bar
+- add volume and bluetooth to i3bar

 - Fix auto_split_toggle, because I just did something to disable it.
 I also need to figure out what it was.